+All users are expected to observe all signage in the library.
 Patrons are expected to be mindful of noise and conversations so as not to disturb the study environment of the library.
 Cell phone usage is not permitted in the library.
-Make sure cell phones are on silent and accept phone calls outside of the library.
+Make sure cell phones are silenced and accept phone calls outside of the library.
+Smoking, vaping, and other e-cigarette products are not permitted.
+Certified service animals are permitted.
+All minors must be supervised.